darktable-org/dtorg/content/blog/2016-03-10-a-new-module-for-automatic-perspective-correction/2016-03-10-a-new-module-for-automatic-perspective-correction.md

 ## Working principle of the perspective correction module

 Converging lines can be corrected by warping the image in such a way that the lines in question get parallel.
-The perspective correction module in darktable simulates the effects of a shift lens and – in its simplest form – only needs a single lens shift parameter to correct converging lines along one direction.
+The perspective correction module in darktable simulates the effects of a shift lens and&nbsp;– in its simplest form&nbsp;– only needs a single lens shift parameter to correct converging lines along one direction.
 Corrections can be done in vertical and horizontal direction, either separately or in combination.

 Images quite often come with a tilted horizon.
 As we want lines not only to be parallel among themselves but also to align with the image frame the module additionally applies a rotation angle which is controlled by a further parameter.